 I lost my parents in 2015.
-Mother was terminally ill at the time of death; in fact she was in coma for a month before leaving for her final journey.
-Although, she died—biologically—on 24.03.2015, I saw her dying every moment; right in front of my eyes every day.
+Mother was terminally ill at the time of death; in fact, she was in a coma for a month before leaving for her final journey.
+Although she died—biologically—on 24.03.2015, I saw her dying every moment; right in front of my eyes every day.

-In hospital, there was nothing to do except wait—for the final news—or think about the journey I had with her.
-And sometime, about her journey from the cradle to death bed.
+In the hospital, there was nothing to do except wait—for the final news—or think about the journey I had with her.
+And sometimes, about her journey from the cradle to deathbed.

 She was born at a very violent time; the partition of India.
-Although, she was lucky to have not witness the tempest but she had some genetic memory of the whole incident; from her parents.
+Although she was lucky to have not witnessed the tempest, she had some genetic memory of the whole incident; from her parents.

 After the partition, she was raised in Old Delhi.
-She completed her graduation in home since with much difficulty and after marriage she shifted to Mumbai to stay with my father.
+She completed her graduation in the home since with much difficulty and after marriage, she shifted to Mumbai to stay with my father.
 They both had extremely difficult times for many years.

 We were from an average economical background and she had to sacrifice many of her dreams in the battle of raising us.
 And me, I was never an obedient child as such.